-‘Don’t come bother the construction workers:’ Both sides say stay away, as tensions rise at Forrest burial site
+Tensions rise at Nathan Bedford Forrest burial site as pedestal is removed

 “This is where we were just putting the debris on the front sidewalk to get it picked up by the truck.
 It had nothing to do with any profanity.
 So, some people complained about it and I figured well let’s just move it over,” said Millar.

-Karen Spencer with Black Lives Matter Memphis said she’s happy to see the remains being removed, but she goes on to say she wants this to remain a peaceful process.
+Karen Spencer with Black Lives Matter Memphis said she’s happy to see the remains being removed, but went on to say she wants this to remain a peaceful process.

 “It’s over with.
 Let these people remove their folks.
 Take them back to Columbia or wherever they want to take them.
 Just leave Memphis, the beloved city, in peace,” she said.